coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/arrays/max-array-value.md

 ## Discussion

 `Math.max` compares every argument and returns the largest number from arguments.
 The ellipsis (`...`) converts every array value into argument which is given to the function.
-You can also use it with other functions which take variable ammount of arguments, such as `console.log`.
+You can also use it with other functions which take variable amount of arguments, such as `console.log`.